 Taking care of prairies has long been an important—and fun—part of prairie protection for Grassland Heritage Foundation.
 GHF volunteers, called "Groundhogs," assist with land management at the Snyder Prairie near Mayetta, Kansas.
 GHF staff, board members and in-kind partners provide expertise in land management planning & techniques, exotic species control, and prairie restoration.

-GHF Land Manager, Kaitlyn Ammerlaan, leads monthly Groundhogs work days through most of the year.
-Kaitlyn organizes prairie management activities for all levels of skill and ability, such as woody plant removal, seed collection, musk thistle removal, and assistance with controlled burns.
-Kaitlyn also works with the GHF Board to establish multi-year management plans, and to track our progress toward meeting prairie management and restoration goals.
+GHF Preserve Manager, Nicole Stanton-Wilson, leads monthly Groundhogs work days through most of the year.
+Nicole organizes prairie management activities for all levels of skill and ability, such as woody plant removal, seed collection, musk thistle removal, and assistance with controlled burns.
+Nicole also works with the GHF Board to establish multi-year management plans, and to track our progress toward meeting prairie management and restoration goals.

 To get involved with Groundhogs, please fill out this form.